-Text books and course books are all available in the library or online.
+Textbooks and course books are all available in the library or online.
 We do recommend books you might find useful, but it is not compulsory for you to buy them.
-Your first year textbooks for Biology and Chemistry will be provided to you at no additional cost and Chemistry will provide you with a lab coat.
+For Biology and Chemistry you will have access to a course ebook and you will be provided with a lab coat at no additional cost.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 The interdisciplinary nature of the Natural Sciences programme means that you will experience a wide variety of approaches to teaching, from formal lectures and practical experiments in the lab, to small group tutorials and close, supportive mentoring, as well as Virtual Learning Environments.

 As a neuroscience student you will benefit from specialised neuroscience tutorials and lab work.
 You will be taught by leading researchers whose passion and first hand knowledge will enthuse and inspire you, stretching and supporting you on your educational journey.

 You’ll hear about the latest developments and learn through demonstrations, practicals, and projects.
 You will learn how to carry out your own experiments in our state-of-the-art facilities.
 Just as importantly, you’ll learn how to evaluate evidence, analyse your results and present your ideas clearly.